Dear first semester students,

 The safety of all those involved is the highest priority when planning.
 The guidelines set for the implementation of a primarily on-campus semester are meant to minimize the risk of infection for all students, teaching staff, and employees of JGU, avoid larger outbreaks, and contribute to the prevention of infections in general.

 If you are not vaccinated (yet), you are required to be recovered or tested according to the 3G rule in force on campus.
-Required proof is a relevant certificate (we accept a negative PoC antigen test from that day or the day before, carried out by trained personnel, self-tests are not accepted).
+Required proof is a relevant certificate (we accept a negative PoC antigen test no older than 24 hours, carried out by trained personnel, self-tests are not accepted).
 A centrally organized security service will be checking for adherence to the 3G rule at random.

 Corona vaccines play a large role in fighting the pandemic and protect not only those vaccinated, but also others.
 JGU therefore appeals to all those yet unvaccinated to get vaccinated.

 Participating in courses is only possible for vaccinated, recovered, or tested persons.
-Required proof is a relevant certificate (we accept a negative PoC antigen test from that day or the day before, carried out by trained personnel, self-tests are not accepted).
+Required proof is a relevant certificate (we accept a negative PoC antigen testno older than 24 hours, carried out by trained personnel, self-tests are not accepted).
 A centrally organized security service will be checking for adherence to the 3G rule at random.
 Furthermore, wearing a medical or FFP2 mask is still mandatory (see above for exceptions) as is proper sneezing and coughing etiquette.

 Contact information must be collected every time people come together and for every course via JGU App.
 For seamless contact tracing, everyone who uses student workplaces on campus or visits a course is asked to log in via the JGU App.